Regis High School (New York City): Building

-The school building was designed by Maginnis & Walsh.
-Located on 84th Street between Park Avenue and Madison Avenue, Regis's building was partially completed in 1914.
+The school building is part of the historic Saint Ignatius Loyola Jesuit complex and was designed by Maginnis & Walsh to harmonize in scale with the Church of St. Ignatius Loyola located across the street.
+Located between Park Avenue and Madison Avenue, with entrances on both 85th and 84th street, the building was partially completed in 1914.
 Construction on the three-story-high, 1700-seat auditorium was delayed due to World War I preventing the import of the desired Italian marble to be used.
 It was eventually completed the next year.

 In the late 1970s, the stone owl over the south door, popular with students and alumni at the time, disappeared.
 In 1980, the assistant headmaster found the culprit who stole the owl and privately met up with them to have it returned.
 It now resides in the Regis Archive, and four owls were placed in the quadrangle to commemorate its return.
 The owl was later made the official mascot of Regis, with his younger brother Walter being introduced a number of years later.

 In 2024, Regis High School announced their plans to renovate their lower gym and to create a fitness center as a part of their 2024 Auction Challenge.
 The renovated gym and new fitness center was dedicated on October 9, 2024.